nolan-meyer1/ThemePark-Application/README.md

 ## $${\color{lightgreen}Parsers}$$

 ### &#9679; $${\color{lightblue}ApiInputStream}$$
-This class is used so that we can have an input stream and open it more than once for parsing if we want to.
+This class is used so that the program can have an input stream and open it more than once for parsing if desired.

 #### &bull; *openInputStream()*
-When you create in instance of this object you will need to give it an input stream, and it will store the input stream as a byte array.
+When creating an instance of this object you will need to give it an input stream, and it will store the input stream as a byte array.
 This method will then return that byte array as an input stream.

 ### &#9679; $${\color{lightblue}Park}$$
-This is what will contain all of the data we have about the parks.
-Each park object will have the id, the name, country, continent, latitude, longitude, and timezone.
+This is what will contain all of the data about the parks.
+Each park object will have the id, name, country, continent, latitude, longitude, and timezone.

 ### &#9679; $${\color{lightblue}ParkParser}$$
-This is what will parse the data that is given to use from the api.
+This is what will parse the data that is given from the API.

 #### &bull; *getQuery()*
-This is method will return a String that contains our JSON path query.
+This method will return a String that contains a JSON path query.

 #### &bull; *conertRevisionsToList(JSONArray list)*
 This method takes in a JSONArray.
 It will then loop through that array and convert each item in that list to a Park object.
 It will then return it as a HashMap with the park's name as the key, and the value as the Park object.

 ### &#9679; $${\color{lightblue}Parser}$$
-This is an abstract class that will be used for all of our parsers.
-It also uses generics so we can return whatever type of data that we would like.
+This is an abstract class that will be used for all of the parsers.
+It also uses generics so it can return whatever type of data that is needed.

 #### &bull; *parse()*
 This method will call the extract data to get the data, then call the convertRevisionsToList method and return the output.

 #### &bull; *extractData(InputStream inputStreamInstance)*
-This takes in an inputstream as a parameter.
+This takes in an inputStream as a parameter.
 It will then read the data into a JSONArray and return it.
 It uses the query given by getQuery() to extract the data.

 #### &bull; *getQuery()*
-This is method will return a String that contains our JSON path query.
-It will be overriden by the subclass.
+This method will return a String that contains our JSON path query.
+It will be overridden by the subclass.

 #### &bull; *conertRevisionsToList(JSONArray list)*
 This method takes in a JSONArray.
-This is overriden by the subclass and uses the generic when the instance is created to specify it's return type.
+This is overridden by the subclass and uses the generic when the instance is created to specify its return type.

 ### &#9679; $${\color{lightblue}Ride}$$